krish9191/Auth_process/README.md

 ## Authentication
 #### Description:- authenticates users, role based authorization to the users.
-It has the features like  email verification, jwt token based authorization, refresh token, password generator, password and email validation and logout process.Moreover, it does the CRUD operation using ORM .
+It has the features like  email verification, token based authorization, refresh token, password generator, password and email validation and logout process.Moreover, it does the CRUD operation using ORM .